datatrans/apple-pay-web-sample/README.md

 ## Testing
 On your iPhone / MacBook its the easiest if you just configure a real Apple Pay enabled credit card.
-Authorizations whith real cards will be declined on the Datatrans Test system (https://pilot.datatrans.biz) anyway.
-In order to get some successful transactions
-Datatrans has the follwing testing logic in place:
+Authorizations whith real cards will be declined on the Datatrans test system (https://pilot.datatrans.biz).
+So don't worry, your card will not be charged.
+In order to get some successful transactions Datatrans has the following logic in place (only on the test system obviously):
 - If a valid Apple Pay token is sent and the amount is < 100 (equals 1USD or 1CHF) we do the following replacements:

     cardno=4242 4242 4242 4242